davidgolub/SimpleQA/README.md

 th scripts/evaluate_sq_fb_dataset_v2.lua

 We hope this code helps researchers explore character-level encoder-decoder frameworks to semantic parsing with KBs and many other tasks in NLP!
-Email golubd@stanford.edu if you have any questions.
+Email golubd [at] stanford.edu if you have any questions.